slok/pygressbar/README.md

 -----------

 PygressBar is a progressbar utility for our command line tools, scripts...
-This bar will be customizable and extensible
+Some of features:

+* Different flavours with premade bars
+* Extensible
+* Customizable bars
+* Fast and easy usage
+* Terminal bar animation compatible (wget style)
+* Python 3 compatible

 Requirements
 ------------
-* Python 2.7
+* Python >=2.7 or Python 3

 TODO
 ----

 * Percent
-* Compatible with python3

 Author
 ------